Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 EAP Methods: MS-CHAPv2

-Certificate: choose the imported IKEv2 certificate
+Certificate: choose the IKEv2 certificate from the Download the IKEv2 certificate step.

 Remote Certificate: none

-Username: Surfshark service username
+Username: Surfshark service username from the Find your login details step.

-Password: Surfshark service password
+Password: Surfshark service password from the Find your login details step.

 Policy Template Group: FRBD